-5.2.8 Opiates
+Opiates

 Opium is obtained from the unripe pods of the opium poppy Papaver somniferum.
 Morphine and codeine are naturally occurring alkaloids of opium.
 Both have widely accepted medical uses, principally as analgesics; however, both drugs are sometimes abused.
 Heroin is a compound synthesized from morphine and is the most commonly abused opiate.
 Opiates (morphine, codeine and heroin) are rapidly metabolized by the body, and the main site of metabolism is the liver.
 Morphine is excreted in urine as conjugated morphine, free morphine and other trace metabolites.
 Codeine is excreted in urine as free and conjugated codeine and free and conjugated morphine.
 After codeine administration, total codeine may be eliminated faster than total morphine so that some urine specimens of codeine users may show only the presence of total morphine or a ratio of total morphine to total codeine of greater than one.
-Heroin is rapidly metabolized in whole blood to 6-mono acetyl morphine, which is then hydrolysed to conjugated morphine in the liver.
-It is excreted in urine principally as conjugated morphine, but also in small amounts as free morphine and 6-mono acetyl morphine.
+Heroin is rapidly metabolized in whole blood to 6-acetylmorphine, which is then hydrolysed to conjugated morphine in the liver.
+It is excreted in urine principally as conjugated morphine, but also in small amounts as free morphine and 6-acetylmorphine.
 Depending on the dose and the sensitivity of the analytical method, total morphine may be detected in urine up to 72 hours after last administration of morphine, codeine, or heroin.

-5.2.9 Alcohol
+Alcohol